Madhav2008/Calculator-Using-HTML-CSS-And-JS/README.md

 # Note

-## In this JS is only usen to toggle b/w Dark and Light Mode.
+## In this project JS is only usen to toggle b/w Dark and Light Mode.

 # Screenshots